10 Computer Science Camps for High School Students

 Application Deadline: Registrations open in February

-The University of California, San Diego, offers a variety of summer camps for high school students, ranging from Python, Java, graphic arts, robotics, and more.
-These camps offer students the opportunity to learn and build skills and knowledge in basic computer science concepts.
-It also provides valuable insights into fundamentals of various technology, CS, and engineering concepts, which can be a strong building block in their computer science journey.
-High school students interested in CS can currently choose from these camps:
+The University of California, San Diego, offers a variety of summer camps for high school students covering Python, Java, graphic arts, robotics, and more.
+These camps offer the opportunity to build skills and knowledge in basic computer science concepts.
+It also provides valuable insights into the fundamentals of technology, CS, and engineering concepts.
+High school students interested in CS can choose from these camps:

 Location: Virtual